Platinum Blonde (film): Reception and legacy

 Mordaunt Hall of The New York Times called it "a mildly successful venture on the light side of entertainment."
 Variety wrote that it offered "a lot of light, pleasing comedy" and "a cast that's tops" but described it as "only innocuously spicy" and reported that the dialogue was "way above the story, far outdistancing its situations and plot."
 Film Daily called it "a big laugh farce filled with comedy punches" and "rich entertainment."
 The Kansas City Star described it as "a rousing farce" and "a sterling comedy well above par."
 The New York Daily Mirror lauded it as "one of the gayest, sauciest comedies you've ever seen."
 The New York American expressed some disappointment, writing, "For all her top billing, Jean Harlow has very little to do, and Loretta Young even less.
 To say they are competent to the picture's requirements is only a mild compliment."
+Pauline Kael wrote: "Frank Capra's early talkie about a glib newspaper reporter (Robert Williams) who marries an aristocratic heiress (Jean Harlow, ludicrously miscast but fun to watch anyway) ...
+The film's considerable attractions include Robert Riskin's uninhibited dialogue and ravishing Loretta Young, who, as a tough-minded girl reporter (prototype of the later Jean Arthur roles), is a natural aristocrat."

 Despite the film's measure of positive reviews and star power, it wasn't much of a hit at the box office, with returns around the country reported as "just fair" and "a bit disappointing".
 The historical significance of the picture would only become apparent in later years as Capra's reputation grew, as did that of Harlow, who, like co-star Williams, died young.
 Roger Ebert called the film "central to the Jean Harlow legend".